Hello to all of my fellow anime lovers!

 Hello, I'm the Ebony Slayer, Kenny, and welcome to my profile.
 Just your average guy from Rochester, New York.
 I've been an anime fan for a while now, and having seen quite a few of them, I would consider myself quite the expert.

 However, to be more specific, I went through some phases before becoming more fully involved in anime and manga.
 The first phase would be the animes I saw as a kid, such as Pokemon, Digimon, Yu-gi-oh and others (DBZ).
 When I was in middle school I picked up my first issue of Weekly Shonen Jump at a grocery store near my neighborhood.
-Before long I was checking out volumes of Bleach, Naruto, Claymore, Dragon Ball, Ultimate Muscle, Flame of Recca, Rave Master, Eyeshield 21, Hunter x Hunter and others from the local Florence library.
+Before long I was checking out volumes of Bleach, Naruto, Claymore, Dragon Ball, Ultimate Muscle(Looking back the author had some wacky imagination.), Flame of Recca, Rave Master(Which during my time of re-reading feels very poorly written and doesn't really feel nostalgic anymore.), Eyeshield 21, Hunter x Hunter and others from the local Florence library.

-At the moment my personal favorite manga is The Promised Neverland and my favorite anime has to be Yu Yu Hakusho.
 I can be laidback, a bit cynical at times but for the most part an optimist, honest, funny, an altogether decent guy.
 I personally think trolls are a waste of space and I will spot one from far away.
 Although I'm not looking for followers, you're free to follow if you wish.
 I love catchy music, rock music, jazzy music, anything that leaves a powerful impression on my soul.
-Although I do care about my eyecandy, art doesn't always dissuade me from getting into an anime.
+Although I do care about my gorgeous art, different forms of art don't always dissuade me from getting into an anime.
 What matters the most is the content itself, therefore I'm pretty openminded when it comes to most anime.
 Fantasy is the genre I'm most into, but every now and then I don't mind some horror, cause I consider horror to be one of my absolute favorite genres.
 If anyone knows of any good ones please tell me.
 I consider myself a cat lover, egalitarian, book reader, somewhat an athlete.
 I'm for the most part an outgoing guy, not just a shut in otaku.
 Snakes are my spirit animal.
 Optimistic pessimist, as well as outgoing introvert.

 My favorite English voice-actors have to be Eric Vale, Austin Tindle, and Brina Palencia, and my favorite Japanese voice-actor(s) have to be Kenshō Ono, Junichi Suwabe and Yūki Ono.